 Communication of Policies

 Board policies related to student behavior are codified mainly in the 4300 series.
 The superintendent shall incorporate information from such policies into a Code of Student Conduct that notifies students of the behavior expected of them, conduct that may subject them to discipline and the range of disciplinary measures that may be used by school officials.
 At the discretion of the superintendent, the Code of Student Conduct may include additional rules needed to implement the board’s student behavior policies.
-Each school shall create a student behavior management plan that will elaborate further on processes for addressing student misbehavior and the use of intervention strategies and consequences (see policy 4302, School Plan for Management of Student Behavior).
-The Code of Student Conduct must incorporate by reference any additional student behavior standards, prohibited conduct or disciplinary measures identified in individual school behavior plans developed in accordance with policy 4302, provided such measures are consistent with law and board policy.
+To elaborate further on processes for addressing student misbehavior and the use of intervention strategies and consequences, each school will create a student behavior management plan that is consistent with the law, board policies and the Code of Student Conduct (see policy 4302, School Plan for Management of Student Behavior).
+The Code of Student Conduct must incorporate by reference any additional student behavior standards, prohibited conduct or disciplinary measures identified in student behavior management plans developed by individual schools.
 The Code of Student Conduct must not impose mandatory long-term suspension or expulsion for specific violations unless otherwise provided in state or federal law.

 At the beginning of each school year, principals shall make available to each student and parent all of the following: (1) the Code of Student Conduct; (2) any board policies related to behavior that are not part of the Code of Conduct; (3) any related administrative procedures; (4) any additional discipline-related information from the school’s student behavior management plan, including behavior standards, prohibited conduct or disciplinary measures; and (5) any other school rules.
 This information must be available at other times upon request and must be made available to students enrolling during the school year and their parents.